Placing an order

-You should download the data from GRUS to your preferred location using an SFTP client, or any other method described in the GRUS user guide.
-Initially, the PI is the only member of the delivery project and consequently, the only person who can access the data on GRUS.
+You should download the data from GRUS (see instructions).
+Any member of the delivery project can access and download the data.
+Initially, the PI and the bioinformatics responsible person are the only members of the delivery project.
 The PI can add more members to the delivery project using the SUPR web interface.
-Any member of the delivery project can access and download the data from GRUS.
-If you have questions regarding retrieving data from GRUS, please send an email to firstname.lastname@example.org.
+If you have questions regarding retrieving data from GRUS, please contact email@example.com.

 In any and all publications based on data from NGI Sweden, the authors must acknowledge SciLifeLab, NGI and Uppmax, like so: